My Note before you read this review:

 Mostly with mutual funds.
 To achieve any of the set goals, you have suggested a basket of different mutual funds, and the appropriate SIPs to reach that goal on your target.

-Once you set up your mutual fund investments based on this basket, it automatically starts tracking your goal in relation to the SIPs.
+Once you set up your mutual fund investments based on this basket, it automatically starts tracking your goals in relation to the SIPs.

-You can see a clear projection of how much you need, how uh you will have and the Pre/Post-tax value of your investment.
+You can see a clear projection of how much you need, how much you will have, and the Pre/Post-tax value of your investment.